I’ve just disembarked a European river cruise on a 1930s barge that took everything I thought I knew about cruising and turned it on its head.

 My first reaction was ‘cycling?
 I can’t cycle!’.

-At this point it had been a good 5 or more years since I’d been on a bike but I thought either it’ll go well, or it’ll be a great story for me to tell you and here we are.
+At this point, it had been a good five or more years since I’d been on a bike, but I thought either it’d go well – or it’d be a great story for me to tell you – and here we are!

 What Was My First Impression of The Ship?

-Which doesn’t sound particularly luxurious which might explain why I was so surprised when we first stepped onboard the ship.
+That doesn’t sound particularly luxurious, which might explain why I was so surprised when we first stepped onboard the ship.

-The deck area here was beautifully decorated and we would end up spending a lot of time here.
+The deck area here was beautifully decorated, and we would spend a lot of time here.

 I Didn’t Know Who The Other Guests Would Be

-I knew at this point that the cruise and tours were to be in English but I had no idea where the other guests would be from.
+At this point, I knew that the cruise and tours would be in English, but I had no idea where the other guests would be from.

-I had to admit I was also quite worried that everybody else would be massively into cycling and would be annoyed by me who up until a couple of months before the cruise, hadn’t cycled for a good 5 years.
+I had to admit I was also quite worried that everybody else would be massively into cycling and would be annoyed by me, who, up until a couple of months before the cruise, hadn’t cycled for a good five years.

 Our Ship Was a 1930s Barge Called The Merlijn